rebeccaloaustin/Bon-Bon-Voyage-Blog/README.md

 Mongoose
 method-override
 dotenv

-Configuration
-Set up a .env file with your MongoDB URI.

 Acknowledgments
 Icons from fontawesome.
 Photo sources include: pinterest, instagram, and google images.
 I do not own any of the photos used in the application.